eriksandgren/cuda/README.md

-Just some various cuda code
+Some various cuda programs, examples from the book "CUDA By Example: An Introduciton to General-Purpose GPU Programming"